-A: No, unless extreme circumstances which will need to be discussed with the Director of Studies, Deputy of Curriculum or the Principal.
+A: No, except in an extreme circumstance which will need to be discussed with the Director of Studies, Deputy Principal: Curriculum or the Principal.

-Q: Are Physical Education and Christian Education really necessary when I could be studying in the Research & Study Centre?
+Q: Is Christian Education really necessary when I could be studying?

 A: Yes.
 When you enrolled at the College you agreed to undertake the breadth of the educational experience.
-Physical Education is mandated by the Government and tends to be recreationally focused as a complement to your academic pursuits.
-It is an expectation that every child participates.